Anukul: Plot

 Nikunj Chaturvedi, a Hindi Teacher, buys an android from a salesperson of Chowringhee Robot Supply Corp.
 Before buying it, Nikunj Babu is warned by the salesperson not to hit the android named Anukul.

 A few days later, Nikunj Babu's cousin brother Ratan visits Nikunj Babu at his home.
 He is surprised to see that his brother had bought a robot.
 Since he had recently been fired from his workplace due to complications with androids, the enraged Ratan proceeds to hit Anukul in the head with a clothing iron, causing Anukul to shut down.

 In a different visit to his cousin brother's house, Ratan tells Nikunj Babu (who has recently lost his job due to a much-smarter and more efficient android) that he had become rich by inheriting the wealth from a recently deceased relative.
-While Nikunj Babu is away, the drunk Ratan again attempts to abuse the android, forcing Anukul to electrocute him with a high voltage electric spark, resulting in his untimely demise.
+While Nikunj Babu is away, the drunk Ratan again attempts to hit the android, forcing Anukul to electrocute him with a high voltage electric spark, resulting in his untimely demise.
 The doctor, who examines Ratan, claims that he died from a heart attack.

 A lawyer visits Nikunj Babu at his home from whom Nikunj Babu learns that he has inherited Ratan's whole wealth, as he is the only living next of kin.
 He is surprised to know that the value of his newly discovered wealth is ₹11.5 crore.
 Nikunj Babu and Anukul briefly exchange glances, as the film ends.